exakat/php-dictionary/dictionary/pie.ini.rst

 PHP Installer For Extensions (PIE)
 ----------------------------------

-Pie is a new extension installer for PHP, designed as a successor to PECL and developed under the PHP Foundationn
+PIE is a new extension installer for PHP, designed as a successor to PECL and developed under the PHP Foundation.

 `Documentation <https://pie.php.net/>`__